 This multi-rater feedback approach supports employees in their personal development by learning more about how their colleagues and clients perceive them and taking feedback more seriously than if it were just from their manager.

-Skill gaps can impact employees and the organization as a whole.
-Therefore, 360-degree performance management easily pinpoints areas where training programs should be cultivated to build up new strengths and promote the mindset of continuous improvement.
+Capability gaps affect both individual contributors and the organization as a whole.
+A 360-degree review easily pinpoints which areas need targeted coaching to build new strengths and promote a continuous-improvement mindset across the team.

-The best part is that since this method provides even more feedback than usual, managers can get a bigger and better overview of which areas were consistently lacking L&D development tools.
+The best part is that since this method surfaces more perspectives than a standard review, managers get a broader, more reliable view of which areas are consistently underdeveloped.

 Encourages self-awareness